chhylp123/hifiasm/docs/source/parameter-reference.rst

 .. _popt:

 **\-p <INT=0>**
   Maximal probing distance for bubble popping when generating haplotype-resolved processed unitig graph without small bubbles.
 Bubbles longer than ``INT`` bases will not be popped.
 Small bubbles might be caused by somatic mutations or noise in data.
-Please note that hifiasm automatically pops small bubbles based on coverage, which can be tweaked by ``--purge-cov``.
+Please note that hifiasm automatically pops small bubbles based on coverage, which can be tweaked by ``--hom-cov``.

 .. _nopt: